 I have one final post from Jordan.
 The Church of St Lot and St Procopius is located about 3 miles from Mt.
 Nebo in the municipality of Khirbet Mukhayyat.
-The church was built in 557 and has almost intact mosaics of daily life.
-It also has some fantastic figures, like seahorses.
-It is near to the major tourist attractions of Mt.
-Nebo and St. George, … Continue reading The Church of St Lot and St Procopius
+The church was built in 557 and has almost intact mosaics … Continue reading The Church of St Lot and St Procopius

 Modern Amman, including West Amman is spread out over several hills and has steep streets.
 I was last in Amman 5 years ago and modern Amman has grown, with new skyscrapers and, it seems, more headquarters offices as organizations relocate … Continue reading Modern Amman

 I am catching up on my backlog of pics from Jordan, these are some Amman street shots.
 I did some walking and quite a bit of riding through Amman.
 These shots of Amman show little change from when I was … Continue reading Amman Streets

 Mt.
 Nebo is the spot where, traditionally, Moses stood to look across the Jordan into the promised land, where he could not go.
 He died there and tradition has it that he is buried somewhere Mt.
 Nebo.
-On a clear day you can see Jerusalem from Mt.
-Nebo, which sits at 2,680 above sea level and 3,600 feet above the Dead Sea and lower Jordan … Continue reading Mt.
+On a clear … Continue reading Mt.
 Nebo’s New Church.

 I am home in Sitka and will have the pleasure of looking out my window across Jamestown Bay and to the Gulf of Alaska or a little to the westward toward our volcano, Mt.
 Edgecumbe.
 We have had two consecutive … Continue reading King Abdullah Mosque, Amman

 Before there were Google Maps and Garmin there were maps made of stone.
-I’m sure I will have more to say about Jordan as the weeks go on, I have lots of pictures to share and lots of thoughts, and it looks like I will be going back to work in February.
-But, today, sitting in an airport lounge in Frankfort I am thinking about … Continue reading Maps of Stone in Madaba Jordan
+I’m sure I will have more to say about Jordan as the weeks go on, I have lots of pictures to share and lots of thoughts, and … Continue reading Maps of Stone in Madaba Jordan

 I have just finished my work in Jordan.
 I have completed my interviews and typed up my notes.
 I will put off writing my report until after Christmas.
 So now I am sitting in a hotel waiting for a taxi … Continue reading Amman’s Other Christmas Souk

 I was all set to post today about my trip to Madaba and Nt.
 Nebo to look at the wonderful mosaics and take in the view of the Holy Land from the mount where Moses stood.
 But after I got … Continue reading A Christmas Souk in Amman

 The waiters at the MovenPik Hotel in Petra dragged chairs and tables together for the men to be able to sit as a group.
 They gave no help for the women, no offers of chairs for those standing.
-When Suzi and I offered the extra chairs at our table the women gratefully accepted.
-But to the waiters, who fawned over the men, those women were … Continue reading Petra, Take Two
+When Suzi … Continue reading Petra, Take Two

 I didn’t have enough time to take a bus to Petra on my weekend break from working at Jordan’s community radio station, plus I was on crutches with a sprained ankle, so I hired a cab.
-One of my goals, aside from visiting Petra, was to stop at the Dead Sea to soak my swollen ankle in the warm and salty water.
-Walid, the driver, … Continue reading Petra, Jordan
+One of my goals, … Continue reading Petra, Jordan

 When Moses got to Mt.
 Nebo he could see the Promised Land, but he could not enter.
 The mountain has a commanding view down into the Jordan Valley and across.
 It is more than 2.600 feet above sea level and the Dead Sea at the foot of the Jordan Valley is more than 1,400 feet below sea level.
 That’s quite a drop and quite a view.
 You can just see the gold glint of dome from the Dome of the Rock in Jerusalem.
 You can also see Jericho, the Dead Sea and practically all of modern Palestine and Israel.
 I … Continue reading Mt.
 Nebo, Jordan

 In the last post I mentioned the Madaba mosaic map of the Holy Land on the church floor. here are some pictures of the Madaba map.
 Madaba has a mosaic school that is worth a visit.
 Continue reading Madaba, Jordan

 This is the first of my posts on Holy Land sites.
 Over the months there will be more.
 We cannot be sure where most things in the Bible actually happened because, at the time, people didn’t put down GPS markers.
 For instance, there are two competing sites of the crucifixion in Jerusalem.
 The Via Dolorosa has changed routes several times.
-The upper room touted as … Continue reading Bethany Beyond the Jordan.
+The upper room touted as the site of the Last Supper is in a building erected in the 11th Century – AD.
+This is one of three sites claiming to be the place Jesus was baptized.
+If you’re looking for … Continue reading Bethany Beyond the Jordan.